GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

    A linear density distribution selected via option **-H**.
-Flank density can be affected by water pressure if :math:`\Delta \rho > 0` while the normalized internal density gradient is raised to power *p* to allow for nonlinear gradients.
+Flank density can be affected by water pressure if :math:`\Delta \rho > 0` while the normalized internal density gradient is raised to power *p* to allow for nonlinear gradients.  **Note**: The reference height refers to a very tall seamount for which the supplied densities are suitable.
+Smaller samounts will thus see lower core densities by virtue of being smaller.

 .. _-K: